 Flexor tendon contraction in pups is reasonably common and can be pretty upsetting for owners as the pups look “crippled”.

-We usually splint the affected leg(s) for a few days, then try them without the splints, and are prepared to replace the splints for a few days at a time until the problem sorts itself out.
+At West Midlands Referrals we usually splint the affected leg(s) for a few days, then try them without the splints and are prepared to replace the splints for a few days at a time until the problem sorts itself out.

 27th September 2015